AnhDuc2000/test-jenkins/tests/README.md

 Our primary testing mechanism at the moment is manual testing, though we intend to improve this through our [DevOps Test Automation Theme](../docs/DevOpsThemes/ImprovementTheme-TestAutomation.md).

-To enable a user to be able to test, they must first have a User ID created on the JIRA PenTest System with their DXC _short name_.
-JIRA acts as an authentication source for Confluence.
+To enable a user to be able to test, they must first have a User ID created on the Jira PenTest System with their DXC _short name_.
+Jira acts as an authentication source for Confluence.

 In addition, the user must then be granted access to Confluence (`confluence-users` group).
 In most cases for our team this will be to the administrators group (`confluence-administrators`).